flue

 And a markdown file with agent instructions.

 The same idea extends to integrations.
-If you need a third-party service like Cloudflare Sandbox, you don't install a package; you run `flue add
+If you need a third-party service like Cloudflare Sandbox, you don't install a package; you run `flue add <connector> | opencode`.
+The CLI streams a markdown recipe straight into your coding agent, which reads it and writes the TypeScript adapter into your project.
+Only the adapter ends up in your repo; the recipe never does.

 same code, anywhere.